-The lifespan of a Golden Retriever is typically 10-12 years.
-Some Goldens may live longer.
-Regardless, as a Golden Retriever owner the time spent with one is never long enough.
-In order to keep them healthy and to ensure a long life with your devoted best friend, there are things you need to do.
+In order to keep them healthy and to ensure a long life with your devoted best friend, there are things you need to do such as:

-- Provide plenty of exercise, and mental stimulation.
+- Provide plenty of physical activity and mental stimulation.

-- Keep them at an ideal weight, watch food intake so they do not become obese.
+- Keep your Golden at an ideal weight and watch food intake to prevent obesity.